rubensworks/article-ldtraversal-security-short/content/threats.md

 This threat should be tackled on different fronts, and primarily requires secure and correct software implementations.
 First, it is important that authentication-enabled **query engines do not leak sessions across different domains**.
 Second, **traversal should only be allowed using the HTTP GET method**.
-This may not always be straightfoward, as hypermedia vocabularies such as [Hydra](cite:cites hydracore) allow specifying the HTTP method that is to be used when accessing a Web API (e.g. `hydra:method`).
+This may not always be straightforward, as hypermedia vocabularies such as [Hydra](cite:cites hydracore) allow specifying the HTTP method that is to be used when accessing a Web API (e.g. `hydra:method`).
 Given an unsecure query engine implementation, such HTTP method declarations could be exploited.